rune-rs/rune/book/src/template_strings.md

 ```

 Template strings are accelerated by the Vm, each argument uses a *display
-protocol* and it can be a very efficient to build complex strings out of it.
+protocol* and it can be very efficient to build complex strings out of it.

 ## The `STRING_DISPLAY` protocol